Observation of Chiral-Mode Domains in a Frustrated XY Model on Optical Triangular Lattices

 Finally, the orientation of the domain wall was controlled using crossed FORTs.
-The trap frequencies in the xy-plane are dominated by FORT~1 and FORT~2, which have much tighter beam waists of 23 $\mu$m than the horizontal beam waists of the three beams that comprise the triangular lattice $\sim 120$ $\mu$m~\cite{RYamamoto:2020}.
+The trap frequencies in the xy-plane are dominated by FORT~1 and FORT~2 (Fig.~\ref{image3}(a)), which have much tighter beam waists of 23 $\mu$m than the horizontal beam waists of the three beams that comprise the triangular lattice $\sim 120$ $\mu$m~\cite{RYamamoto:2020}.
 Therefore, the direction along which the atomic cloud is elongated depends on the intensity balance between FORT~1 and FORT~2.
 Figure~\ref{image4}(a) shows the atom distribution when the intensity of FORT~1, $I_{1}$, was much stronger than that of FORT2, $I_2$.
-The amplitude spectrum of the FFT in Spiral~2 is oriented in line with the atom distribution (Fig.~\ref{image4}(b)).
-We also confirmed the opposite case $I_1<I_2$ as shown in Fig.~\ref{image4}(c), (d).
+The amplitude spectrum of the FFT in Sp2 is oriented in line with the atom distribution (Fig.~\ref{image4}(b)).
+Figure~\ref{image4}(c), (d) are the opposite case.
+Figure~\ref{image4}(e) compares the angles and widths in FFT space at different balances of FORTs.
+We can see good agreement between experiment and numerical simulation assuming $n_{wall}=1$.

-In conclusion, we studied the relaxation from the ferromagnetic phase to two frustrated phases (Spiral~1 and Spiral~2) in the XY model on shaken optical triangular lattices.
-We revealed that chiral domains are formed in Spiral~2, which accounts for the simultaneous occupation of the two chiral modes.
+In conclusion, we studied the relaxation from the ferromagnetic phase to two frustrated phases (Sp1 and Sp2) in the XY model on shaken optical triangular lattices.
+We revealed that domain walls~\cite{ParkerC2013,KockT2015,WangX2022} are formed in Sp1 and Sp2, which accounts for the simultaneous occupation of the two chiral modes.
 In this study, the system does not reach a strongly correlated regime.
 When the interaction is increased to $U/n|J| \gg 1$, one can access frustrated quantum magnetism, where the appearance of gapped spin-liquid phases is predicted~\cite{Eckardt:2010}.
 The system can be mapped onto the spin-1 quantum XY model~\cite{Altman:2002,DYamamoto:2020} near the Mott insulating state with unit filling.
 In this situation, the quantum phase transition between the chiral superfluid and Mott insulator, where the symmetry of U(1)$\times \mathbb{Z}_2$ is broken, can be investigated.
-Non-equilibrium dynamics after quenching across the phase transition and formation of domain structures can reveal the quantum Kibble-Zurec mechanism in this model~\cite{Keesling:2019}.
+Non-equilibrium dynamics after quenching across the phase transition and formation of domain structures can reveal the quantum Kibble-Zurek mechanism in this model~\cite{Keesling:2019}.

-Although the domain structures cause the appearance of two chiral modes in the single-shot images in this study, fragmented states~\cite{Mueller:2006,Moller:2010} are another possibility.
-In these states, the two chiral modes are occupied at the single particle level; consequently, a density wave with a period longer than the lattice period is formed.
-The states with the co-existence of non-trivial spatial order and off-diagonal coherence are regarded as lattice supersolid states~\cite{Wang:2009,Jian:2009,Heidarian:2010}.
-Our setup has the potential to observe the phase coherence and non-trivial spatial order by in-plane TOF and $in\mathchar`-situ$ imaging, respectively.

 \begin{widetext}